 What does a physical therapist do?

 Physical therapists diagnose and treat patients who have medical problems or injuries that limit their abilities to move or function in their daily lives.
-Physical therapists work with people who have experienced an injury or disease that has affected their movement.
+Patients will typically come to a physical therapist after being referred by their primary physician.
+Physical therapists work with people who have experienced an injury or disease that has affected their movement and range of motion.

 According to the Bureau of Labor Statistics, employment of physical therapists in the U.S. is expected to grow much faster than average.
 This is due to the aging baby-boomer population who are staying active later in life and are more likely to deal with health conditions that can benefit from physical therapy.
 Secondly, there has been an increase in chronic conditions such as diabetes and obesity so physical therapists are needed to help these patients manage the effects of these conditions.